szstonelee/dind/aurora.md

 gossip queue: 7 (prev is 6) 、9（prev is 8）    so holes are LSN = 6 、8

-HashMap: (key is page number, value is a list of redo log records for this page）
+HashMap: (key is page number, value is a list of redo log records for this page and guarantee sequence without hole）

 101:  2 -> 4 -> nullptr